 The exhibition will also include a follow-up public program and author’s guided tours.

-Artists who presented their pieces at the exhibition: Andriy Bojarov, Hubert Cherepok, Aleks Chetvertynskyi, Monika Drozhynska, Maya Gordon, Aneta Grzeczykowska, Zuzanna Gerzberg, Dominic Jalowinski, Angelica Markul, Anna Orlikowska, Krystyna Pitorowska, Konrad Pustola, Mikill Skugga, Slavs and Tatars, Maria Stauber.
+Artists, who's works are presented at the exhibition: Andrij Bojarov, Hubert Czerepok, Alex Czetwertynski, Monika Drozynska, Maya Gordon, Aneta Grzeszykowska, Zuzanna Herzberg, Dominik Jalowinski, Angelika Markul, Anna Orlikowska, Krystyna Piotrowska, Konrad Pustola, Mikill Skugga, Slavs and Tatars, Maria Stauber.

-The exhibition was designed by: Sarmen Beglarian (exhibition curator), Sylvia Szymaniak (exhibition curator, Modern Polish Art Fund), Joanna Pogorzalska (exhibition curator), Zuzanna Rozinska (exhibition curator, Adam Mizkiewicz Museum of Literature in Warsaw), Aleksandr Modzelewski (graphic designer), Ostap Slyvynskyi (public program coordinator), Iryna Matsevko (public program coordinator), Viktoria Panas (exhibition coordinator), Anna Rowinska (exhibition coordinator), Agata Araszkiewicz.
+The exhibition was prepared by: Sarmen Beglarian (exhibition curator, Polish Modern Art Foundation), Sylwia Szymaniak (exhibition curator, Polish Modern Art Foundation), Joanna Pogorzelska (exhibition curator, Adam Mickiewicz Museum of Literature in Warsaw), Zuzanna Rosinska (exhibition curator, Adam Mickiewicz Museum of Literature in Warsaw), Agata Araszkiewicz (Research Supervisor), Aleksandr Modzelewski (graphic designer), Ostap Slyvynskyi (public program coordinator), Iryna Matsevko (public program coordinator), Viktoria Panas (exhibition coordinator), Anna Rowinska (exhibition coordinator).

-Organizers: Polish Modern Art Fund, Adam Mickiewicz Museum of Literature in Warsaw, Center for Urban History of East Central Europe
+Organizers: Polish Modern Art Foundation, Adam Mickiewicz Museum of Literature in Warsaw, Center for Urban History of East Central Europe

 Patronage: Consulate General of the Republic of Poland in Lviv

-Adam Mickiewicz Museum of Literature in Warsaw is funded by the Ministry for Culture and National Heritage of Poland and the Local Government of Mazowiecke Voivodeship.
+The Adam Mickiewicz Museum of Literature in Warsaw is financed through funding from the Ministry of Culture and National Heritage and the Mazovian Voivodeship Local Government.